Information on COVID-19

 What breastfeeding supports are available?

 We also have lactation consultants available who visit mothers in the wards to provide additional help where needed.
-You can call them on the numbers below and if they not available, they will always call you back.
+Many also run live online breastfeeding classes on a regular basis.
+You can call them on the numbers below and if they are not available, they will always call you back.

 CUMH breastfeeding: 087 662 3874